-(hereinafter referred to as "Singapore tax").
+(hereinafter referred to as "Canadian tax").

-4. The Convention shall also apply to any identical or substantially similar taxes which are subsequently imposed in addition to, or in place of, the existing taxes.
-The competent authorities of the Contracting States shall notify each other of any significant changes which have been made in their respective taxation laws.
+4. The Convention shall apply also to any identical or substantially similar taxes which are imposed after the date of signature of this Convention in addition to, or in place of, the existing taxes.
+The Contracting States shall notify each other of any significant changes which have been made to their respective taxation laws.